nwcourses/nwcourses.github.io/COM421/week1.md

-# Week 1 - Basic Data Stuctures
+# Week 1 - Basic Data Structures

 This week we will be looking at some basic *data structures*, the array, the linked list and the stack, and looking at their relevance.
 We will also start some basic Python programming using inbuilt data structures.